-Rock climbing is a physically and mentally demanding sport, one that often tests a climber's strength, endurance, agility and balance along with mental control.
+Climbing is a physically and mentally demanding sport, one that often tests a climber's strength, endurance, agility and balance along with mental control.
 Knowledge of proper climbing techniques and usage of specialized climbing equipment is crucial for the safe completion of routes.
 Because of the wide range and variety of rock formations around the world, rock climbing has been separated into several different styles and sub-disciplines (Bouldering, Sport Climbing and Speed Climbing).

 Bouldering is a form of rock climbing that is performed without the use of ropes or harnesses.
 While it can be done without any equipment whatsoever, most climbers use climbing shoes to help secure footholds, chalk to keep their hands dry, and bouldering mats to prevent injuries from falls.
 Unlike free solo climbing, which is also performed without ropes, bouldering problems (the path that a climber takes in order to complete the climb) are usually less than 6 meters (20 ft.) tall.
 Artificial climbing walls allow boulderers to train indoors in areas without natural boulders.
 Bouldering competitions, which employ a variety of formats, take place in both indoor and outdoor settings.